Teddington Studios: Television studios

 By the 1950s the studio's fortunes had declined, but in 1958 it was bought by ABC Weekend TV for use as a television studio.
 Although this was outside its contract areas of the Midlands and the north of England, ABC wanted a London base, as many performers could not venture outside of the capital to record programmes because they were often committed to runs of theatre plays in the West End.

 By the time ABC's contracts expired in 1968, the Teddington studios were highly desirable, as they had participated in colour experiments and were already partially converted, and as such had been sought after by both Thames Television and LWT, London's two new franchisees.
 ABC's parent company had a 51% stake in Thames, and so Teddington Studios became the main production centre for Thames's entertainment programming (e.g. gameshows, children's programmes, dramas and comedy), while documentary shows, news and sports programming were made at Thames's Euston Road headquarters.

 After Thames lost its ITV franchise to Carlton Television in 1993, the studio became independent.
-Without a major broadcaster or studio group owning the studios, their future was questioned (as Carlton was going to commission most of its entertainment programming from independent producers), but it survived and stayed independent for 13 years, when in 2005, the Pinewood Studios Group bought the complex for £2.7m.
-Teddington was also the home of British TV Casino show Smart Live Casino until they moved to Picadilly Studios.
+Without a major broadcaster or studio group owning the studios, their future was questioned (as Carlton was going to commission most of its entertainment programming from independent producers), but it survived and stayed independent for 13 years, when in 2005, the Pinewood Studios Group bought the complex for £2.7 million.
+Teddington was also the home of British TV Casino show Smart Live Casino until they moved to Piccadilly Studios.

 The media company Haymarket owned the Teddington Studios site from 2004 and occupied some of it from 2006.
 Part of the site was leased to Pinewood until 2014.
 Haymarket announced in June 2013 that it planned to redevelop the site into homes, meaning the end of Teddington Studios.
 In February 2016 it was reported that the site was being demolished to make way for a 213-flat development, the land having been sold to Singaporean firm City Developers for a reputed £80 million.